adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-15-presented-my-portfolio.md

 ---
 layout: '../../layouts/BlogSingle.astro'
-title: I presented my new portfolio to fellow developers
+title: I presented my new portfolio to my fellow devs
 description: I had to have something worthy of their time
 date: 2022-07-15
 draft: false
 featuredImage: '/images/zoom-meeting-640.jpg'
+featuredImageAlt: 'An online meeting'
 ---

 <!-- need to figure out how to use frontmatter featured image in markdown image tag... or just use html image tag